 There’s no question that there are some very special places to go hiking, but the best spots for a hike with kids are really in the eye of the beholder.
 We look for hikes with a variety of trail distances and terrain.
 We love places that have nature centers or special kits or nature backpacks for making the hike more interactive with nature.

 This is our top pick for hiking with young children and preschoolers.
-The EcoLab at Marian University is open to the public for exploration and it is also available for field trips, guided hikes, summer camps and more.
-The NMP EcoLab boasts native plants, birds, beavers, bugs, owls and even more wildlife.
+The EcoLab at Marian University is open to the public for exploration and is also available for field trips, guided hikes, summer camps, and more.
+The NMP EcoLab boasts native plants, birds, beavers, bugs, owls, and more wildlife.
 There are so many things to see at the EcoLab, and there are even scheduled nature programs during certain times of the year.
-Check the calendar for bird watches, beaver educational events and more.
+Check the calendar for birdwatches, beaver educational events, and more.

 How to get to the Eco Lab: Parking is available off the driveway from Cold Spring Road.
 If the gate is closed or parking is full, find spots above the Eco Lab near the Allison Mansion.
 Please pay attention to parking restrictions.

-The Virginia B. Fairbanks Art and Nature Park: 100 Acres at Newfields is free and open to the public.
+The Virginia B. Fairbanks Art and Nature Park, also known as the 100 Acres at Newfields, is free and open to the public.
 Guided hiking tours are available during specific times, but the trails aren’t too difficult to navigate on your own.
 Take the long hike around the lake or explore the art sculptures throughout the park.
-Mobile tours are available on your smart phone.
+Mobile tours are available on your smartphone.

 Eagle Creek Park is one of the largest city parks in America and is definitely one of the gems of Indianapolis.
-Not only are there a variety of activities to enjoy such as the Ornithology and Earth Discovery Centers, boat rental, playgrounds, and the swimming beach, Eagle Creek boasts a number of hiking trails that the whole family can enjoy.
+There are a variety of activities to enjoy such as the Ornithology and Earth Discovery Centers, boat rental, playgrounds, and the swimming beach.
+Eagle Creek also boasts a number of hiking trails that the whole family can enjoy.
 Pack a picnic lunch and make it a day trip that you’ll want to repeat often!

-Enjoy a lot of different types of trails including, staircases, elevated boardwalks that overlook the river, paved trails great for stroller hiking and wooded trails for more challenging terrain.
+Enjoy many different types of trails including staircases, elevated boardwalks that overlook the river, paved trails great for stroller hiking, and wooded trails for more challenging terrain.